amigavision/amigavision.github.io/best.md

 ## Raspberry Pi 5

 The Raspberry Pi 5 represents the first Pi model that is genuinely fast enough to emulate the Amiga at acceptable speeds.
+This includes its derivatives: Raspberry Pi 500, 500+ and CM5.

-(Note that “fast enough” here refers to raw CPU performance, not cycle accuracy or timing fidelity.)
+Note that “fast enough” here refers to raw CPU performance, not cycle accuracy or timing fidelity.

 The hardware itself is relatively affordable, but a complete setup requires additional components: a power supply, case, storage, and often a USB hub.
 Earlier models (Pi 3 and Pi 4) are simply too slow to provide a consistently good Amiga experience and should be avoided.